steinbergmedia/vst3_dev_portal/src/.vst3_tutorials/advanced-techniques-tutorial/README.md

 As you may have noticed above the *ProcessDataSlicer* uses a template parameter for its process function.
 This template parameter *SampleSize* defines the bit depth of the audio buffers in the *ProcessData* structure.
 This is currently hard-coded to be *SymbolicSampleSizes::kSample32*.

 In order to support *SymbolicSampleSizes::kSample64* we only have to make a few changes to the code.
-First we adopt the algorithm part by introducing a new templated method to our effect:
+First, we adopt the algorithm part by introducing a new templated method to our effect:

 ``` c++
 template <SymbolicSampleSizes SampleSize>